Film Connection mentor Christine Chen

 mentor Christine Chen is the founder and CEO of Moth to Flame Films

 , a full-service production company based in the vibrant film community of Austin, Texas.
 Her company takes on a wide range of projects, ranging from commercial work to music videos to video blogs to feature films.
-As such, Christine offers a unique take on “making it” in the industry, and her apprentices have access to a broad base of experience under her mentoring.
+As such, Christine offers a unique take on “making it” in the industry, and her externs have access to a broad base of experience under her mentoring.

 We caught up recently with Christine toward the end of South-By-Southwest (SXSW) in Austin.
 During our conversation, she offered insights into the importance of having passion for the work, and what it takes to make it in the business today.
 She also talked about what she looks for in an apprentice, her unique perspective on parents’ concerns for their kids who want to get into film, and even bragged a bit on some of her students.
 Highlights from the conversation are below!